1technophile/OpenMQTTGateway/docs/upload/advanced-configuration.md

 ### Prerequisites
 The MQTT broker is configured for TLS and you have access to the CA certificate which was used to sign the MQTT broker certificate.
-You are using ESP8266 or ESP32, for other boards TLS is not supported.
+You are using ESP8266 or ESP32.

 ### Configure secure connection in the gateway
-To enable the secure connection and use TLS set the `#define MQTT_DEFAULT_SECURE` to true.
+To enable the secure connection and use TLS set the `#define MQTT_DEFAULT_SECURE` to true at build time, or the `mqtt secure` parameter with WiFi Manager or `mqtt_secure` with MQTT.
 Set `MQTT_SERVER` to the Common Name (CN) of the certificate of the broker.

-This can be the hostname or the IP of the broker.
+The server identity can be verified against a certificate or not, if you don't want to use a certicate to verify the server you can uncheck the option `validate cert` with WiFi Manager or set `mqtt_validate` to `false` with MQTT

 The CA certificate should be in PEM ascii format.
 If your CA certificate is not in the correct format or you don't know the format, use `openssl` to convert the certificate to the correct format.
-In `User_config.h` replace the `...` with the content of your certificate which is between the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` lines:
+At build time, in `main/certs/default_server_cert.h` replace the `...` with the content of your certificate which is between the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` lines:
 ```cpp
 const char* certificate CERT_ATTRIBUTE = R"EOF("
 -----BEGIN CERTIFICATE-----